Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikNetwork.md

 ## DESCRIPTION
-The Get-AuvikNetwork cmdlet allows you to view an inventory of networks and other related information discovered by Auvik.
+The Get-AuvikNetwork cmdlet allows you to view an inventory of networks and other related information discovered by Auvik

 Use the \[ -NetworkDetails & -NetworkInfo  \] parameters when wanting to target specific information.